Malcolm Levitt

-Malcolm Harris Levitt is a British physical chemist and nuclear magnetic resonance (NMR) spectroscopist.
-He is Professor in Physical Chemistry at the University of Southampton and was elected a Fellow of the Royal Society in 2007.
+Malcolm Harris Levitt (born 1957) is a British physical chemist and nuclear magnetic resonance (NMR) spectroscopist.
+He is Professor of Physical Chemistry at the University of Southampton and was elected a Fellow of the Royal Society in 2007.
+Levitt is known for his significant contributions to NMR spectroscopy, including the invention of composite pulse and composite pulse decoupling sequences in solution NMR, the development of symmetry-based recoupling and decoupling sequences in solid-state NMR, and research on long-lived nuclear spin states.
+He is also the author of the textbook "Spin Dynamics: Basics of Nuclear Magnetic Resonance" and has published extensively on the quantum mechanics and spectroscopy of endofullerenes.
+Levitt has received numerous prestigious awards for his work, including the Günther Laukien Prize in 2008, the Russell Varian Prize in 2015, and the Davy Medal of the Royal Society in 2021.

 Education and career

 Levitt studied chemistry at the University of Oxford, at Keble College.
 As an undergraduate, he enjoyed lectures by Ray Freeman, who was by then already an established and prominent NMR spectroscopist.
 After working on an undergraduate research project with Freeman, Levitt continued to work under the supervision of Freeman for his doctorate, and since then was involved in research in the field of NMR.

 Levitt undertook a series of international postdoctoral research stays after completing his doctorate.
 In 1982, he worked with Shimon Vega at the Weizmann Institute of Science in Israel.
 In 1982–1985, he worked with Richard Ernst at ETH Zurich.
 He was a staff scientist at the Francis Bitter National Magnet Laboratory at MIT in 1990–1997.

 He became a lecturer at Stockholm University, Sweden in 1991 and was subsequently promoted to professor.
 In 2001 he moved to the School of Chemistry at the University of Southampton, UK.